 \begin{proposition} Let $G$ be the skeleton of a smooth tropical plane curve $C$ with nonhyperelliptic Newton polygon $P$.
-If $G$ is combinatorially a chain, then the metric on $G$ is not hyperelliptic. \end{proposition} In the proof of this proposition, when we say ``$G$ is a chain'', we mean that $G$ is a chain combinatorially, possibly without a hyperelliptic metric.
+If $G$ is combinatorially a chain, then the metric on $G$ is not hyperelliptic. \end{proposition} In the proof of this proposition, when we say ``$G$ is a chain'', we mean that $G$ is a chain combinatorially, possibly with a nonhyperelliptic metric.

 \begin{proof} Let $\Delta$ be the unimodular triangulation of $P$ dual to the smooth tropical plane curve $C$ with skeleton $G$.
 The order on the distinguished cycles $c_1,\ldots,c_g$ of $G$ induces a natural ordering on the interior lattice points of $P$, which we will call $p_1,\ldots, p_g$.
 Since $P$ is nonhyperelliptic, there exists some triple $(p_{i},p_{i+1},p_{i+2})$ of these interior lattice points that are not collinear.
 We will assume that the cycle $c_{i+1}$ shares an edge with $c_{i}$ and an edge with $c_{i+2}$; the other cases with at least one bridge coming from $c_{i+1}$ are handled similarly.
-Dually, this means that $\Delta$ contains the line segments $\text{conv}(p_i,p_{i+1})$ and $\text{conv}(p_{i+1},p_{i+2})$.
+Dually, this means that $\Delta$ contains the line segments $\overline{p_ip_{i+1}}$ and $\overline{p_{i+1}p_{i+2}}$.

 Consider the triangle $T=\text{conv}(p_{i},p_{i+1},{p_{i+2}})$, which does not intersect the boundary of $P$ since its vertices are interior to $P$.
 We claim that $T$ has area $\frac{1}{2}$.
-If not, then by Pick's theorem, $T$ must contain at least one more interior lattice point $p'$, which must lie either in the interior of the triangle or on the edge $\text{conv}(p_{i},p_{i+2})$.
+If not, then by Pick's theorem, $T$ must contain at least one more interior lattice point $p'$, which must lie either in the interior of the triangle or on the edge $\overline{p_{i}p_{i+2}}$.
 Either way, $\Delta$ must include an edge connecting $p_{i+1}$ to $p'$, violating the chain structure of $G$.
 Thus, $T$ has area $\frac{1}{2}$, and so after a change of coordinates we may assume $p_i=(1,2)$, $p_{i+1}=(1,1)$, and $p_{i+2}=(2,1)$.